Handling Water Damage Upstairs

 Water damage can occur anywhere, and articles have been written ad nauseum about upstairs water problems.
 What many of us fail to remember however, is that left alone, upstairs problems will eventually become downstairs problems as well.
 Water loves to run downhill, and leaks or breaks that are left unchecked will in fact seek the lowest possible ground in your home (translation: downstairs).
 Therefore it is important to treat these upstairs water issues rapidly.

 For starters, don’t preoccupy yourself with cleaning up the water.
 It is far more important to stem the tide, preventing yet more water from flowing into the home.
-Allowing the leak to continue just means more water in your home, and that includes the downstairs, which increases your repair bills, which doubles the headaches….and you get the idea.
+Allowing the leak to continue just means more water in your home, and that includes the downstairs, which increases your repair bills, which doubles the headaches.
 Know where the shutoff valves are throughout the home and activate them as needed to stop the flow.

 As mentioned in an earlier piece, when water does get down into the lower levels, it may cause ceilings to give and begin to sag.
 They will eventually give way under the weight of the water, so stay out of any room where the ceiling has been compromised.
 A sudden collapse of water and debris could prove devastating.